Analytic philosophy: Semantics

-In his book Naming and Necessity, Kripke challenges the descriptivist theory with a causal theory of reference.
+John Searle advocated Russell's descriptivism and tried to elaborate it with a "cluster theory" of descriptions.
+Kripke challenged the descriptivist theory with a causal theory of reference in Naming and Necessity.
 According to one author, "In the philosophy of language, Naming and Necessity is among the most important works ever."

-Ruth Barcan Marcus also challenged descriptivism with a direct reference theory.
-Keith Donnellan also challenged descriptivism.
+Ruth Barcan Marcus also challenged descriptivism with a direct reference theory, in her case a tag theory of names.
+Keith Donnellan too challenged descriptivism.

-Externalism

 Hilary Putnam used the Twin Earth and brain in a vat thought experiments to argue for semantic externalism, or the view that the meanings of words are not psychological.
 Donald Davidson uses the thought experiment of Swampman to advocate for semantic externalism.

-Skepticism
+Tyler Burge uses the thought experiment of arthritis in one's thigh.

-Kripke in Wittgenstein on Rules and Private Language provides a rule-following paradox that undermines the possibility of our ever following rules in our use of language and, so, calls into question the idea of meaning.
-Kripke writes that this paradox is "the most radical and original skeptical problem that philosophy has seen to date".
+Kripke in Wittgenstein on Rules and Private Language (1982) provides a skeptical, rule-following paradox, undermining the possibility of our ever following rules, and so calls into question the idea of meaning.
+Kripke writes this paradox is "the most radical and original skeptical problem that philosophy has seen to date".
 The portmanteau "Kripkenstein" has been coined as a term for a fictional person who holds the views expressed by Kripke's reading of Wittgenstein.

-Semantic analysis

-Another influential philosopher, Pavel Tichý initiated transparent intensional logic, an original theory of the logical analysis of natural languages—the theory is devoted to the problem of saying exactly what it is that we learn, know, and can communicate when we come to understand what a sentence means.
+Alonzo Church pioneered intensional logic.
+Czech philosopher Pavel Tichý developed transparent intensional logic.

 Pragmatics

 Paul Grice and his maxims and theory of implicature established the discipline of pragmatics.
+Austin and John Searle also influenced the field.
+Pragmatics focuses on deixis and presuppositions and other context-dependent features of language.